CMDB

 Features

-Here’s what makes SolarWinds stand out among DevOps configuration management tools.
+Here’s what makes SolarWinds stand out among configuration management tools.
 It also excels as an automated configuration management tool:

 • Automated Configuration Backup.
 SolarWinds automatically backs up your network and server configurations.
 This ensures you're always prepared for the unexpected.